thuongbuihoai-agilityio/Envato-Market-System/README.md

 - [Zustand](https://github.com/pmndrs/zustand):A small, fast, and scalable bearbones state management solution.
 Zustand has a comfy API based on hooks.
 It isn't boilerplatey or opinionated, but has enough convention to be explicit and flux-like.
 - [React Hook Form](https://react-hook-form.com/): React Hook Form reduces the amount of code you need to write while removing unnecessary re-renders.
 - [Chakra](https://chakra-ui.com/): Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
+- [React Router](https://v5.reactrouter.com/web/guides/quick-start): is a standard library for routing in React.
 - Editor: Visual Studio Code.

 ### Development environment: